jacketdembys/miksolver/README.md

 </details>
 <details open><summary>Generate datasets </summary>
-Choose the robot type in the generate_dataset.py file and run it to generate the corresponding dataset:
+Choose the dataset type in the generate_dataset.py file and run it to generate the corresponding dataset:

 ```shell
 python generate_dataset.py